ngwenbin/multiplication-game/README.md

 ## Requirements

-a.
-Create a program for practicing multiplication tables ✅
+1. Create a program for practicing multiplication tables ✅
-b.
-Generate two random numbers between zero and 12 ✅
+2. Generate two random numbers between zero and 12 ✅
-c.
-Allow the user to input the product ✅
+3. Allow the user to input the product ✅
-d.
-Indicate whether the user was correct or incorrect ✅
+4. Indicate whether the user was correct or incorrect ✅
-e.
-If the user was correct, generate two more numbers ✅
+5. If the user was correct, generate two more numbers ✅
-f.
-Keep score: award one point for correct answers; subtract a point for incorrect answers ✅
+6. Keep score: award one point for correct answers; subtract a point for incorrect answers ✅
-g.
-Add a timer.
+7. Add a timer.
 The goal is to achieve the highest score in one minute of play.
 Starting a new game resets the score to zero. ✅
-h.
-Add other operations (+, -, , ) ❌
+8. Add other operations (+, -, , ) ❌
-i.
-Track which number combinations have been shown.
+9. Track which number combinations have been shown.
 Ensure that all 225 pairs are guaranteed to be shown eventually. ✅

 ### Assumptions